 Click drawings to see larger versions.

-Sailor: “Stop my … here is a purse of gold for you only give me one Night’s lodgings With you.”
+Page 1 – Sailor: “Stop my … here is a purse of gold for you only give me one Night’s lodgings With you.”

 Text says: “A view of the Mouth of the River Nile and part of General Boneypart’s fleet the time he landed on that Country With the batreys that he made on the shore of Egypt and likewise a Batrey of Mortars on Bequire Island.”
+(This would have been 1783)

-Page 28 – Drawing of 2 hunters and dogs.
+Drawing of 2 hunters and dogs.
 The tune at the top is “The Poor Little Sweep”.

-Page 30 – Drawing of a Highland Officer, perhaps of the 91st or 93rd Regiments.
+Drawing of a Highland Officer, perhaps of the 91st or 93rd Regiments.

-Page 35 The Royal Standard of England
+The Royal Standard of England

 First Row: “English Instant Flag, French, Dutch, Spanish, Dains, Sweeds, Finanays, Hamborugh, Resea, Poeartuges, the Royal Compy Flag, Moors, Americkynes”